crotwell/TauP/src/doc/sphinx/source/models.rst

   translate the environment variable TAUPPATH into this property.
 The user generally need not be aware of this fact except when the tools are invoked without using the provided shell scripts.
 A more desirable method is to set the taup.model.path in a properties file.
-See section :ref:`properties` for more details.
+See section :ref:`default_params` for more details.

   The taup.model.path property is constructed in the manner of standard Java CLASSPATH